AnshAttre/Cognitive-Behavioral-Therapy-CBT-AI-agent/README.md

 ### 4.4.
 Fine-Tune the `microsoft/phi-2` Model (Managed by Notebook)

-The `notebooks/code_report_Ansh_Attre_IIT_Mandi.ipynb` file also contains the detailed walkthrough and code for the QLoRA fine-tuning process of the `microsoft/phi-2` model.
+The `source_code_report_Ansh_Attre_IIT_Mandi.ipynb` file also contains the detailed walkthrough and code for the QLoRA fine-tuning process of the `microsoft/phi-2` model.

 ## 5. Project Structure